CodSpeedHQ/action/README.md

 # CodSpeed Action

-Github Actions for running CodSpeed in the CI.
+Github Actions for running CodSpeed in your CI.

 # Usage